Rosa Parks: Early life

-Parks initially attended a one-room schoolhouse at the local Mount Zion AME church.
+Parks initially attended a one-room schoolhouse at the local Mount Zion AME Zion church.
 When she was eleven or twelve, she began attending the Montgomery Industrial School for Girls, where she received vocational training.
-After the school closed in 1928, she transferred to Booker T. Washington Junior High School.
+After the school closed in 1928, she transferred to Booker T. Washington Junior High School, a segregated public school.
 She then attended a laboratory school set up by the Alabama State Teachers College for Negroes, but dropped out to care for her ailing grandmother and mother.

 After leaving school, Parks worked on her family's farm and as a domestic worker in white households.
 Black women in Alabama who worked as domestic workers often experienced sexual violence.
-During the 1950s or 60s, Parks wrote an account of an incident where a white man named "Mr. Charlie" attempted to sexually assault her.
+During the 1950s or '60s, Parks wrote an account of an incident where a white man named "Mr. Charlie" tried to sexually assault her.
 In her account, she claims that she verbally resisted Mr. Charlie's advances and denounced his racism.
-The account concludes with her attempting to ignore him while reading a newspaper.
+The account concludes with her trying to ignore him while reading a newspaper.
 Though the account may have been partially or entirely fictionalized, biographer Jeanne Theoharis notes that many of the elements of the account "correspond to Parks's life", speculating that Parks "wrote [the account] as an allegory to suggest larger themes of domination and resistance", or that, "given that more than twenty-five years had passed before she wrote [the account] down, she augmented what she said to Charlie that evening with all the points that she had wished to make as she resisted his advances".

 In 1931, when she was 18, Rosa was introduced to her future husband, Raymond Parks, by a mutual friend.
 He was 28.
 She was initially "[not] very interested in him" because of "some unhappy romantic experiences" (Note: Mace speculates that this may refer to some form of sexual violence.) and because of his light skin.
 Raymond eventually persuaded Parks to ride with him in his car.
 At the time, automobile ownership was rare among Black men in Alabama.
 Parks described Raymond as the "first real activist" she had met, admiring his opposition to racial prejudice.
 The two married on December 18, 1932, at Rosa's mother's house.
 Soon after, they moved to a rooming house in the Centennial Hill neighborhood of Montgomery.